 - 4.2 The council has an ambitious agenda for Watford and recognises that a focused, and aligned, strategic framework is fundamental to the successful delivery of its plans for the town. - 4.3 In summer 2020, the council reviewed and refreshed its strategic framework to better reflect these ambitions as well as the Mayor's Manifesto, local intelligence, community feedback and best practice.
-The renewed framework, comprising the council's key strategies and plans, confirms our focus on what is important to the town and its residents and that resources are allocated to its priority commitments. - 4.4 A critical part of the successful delivery of the renewed framework is robust, and regular, monitoring and reporting of the associated plans including: - the Council Plan 2020-24 and Delivery Plan 2020-22; - the Organisational Development Strategy 2020-24 and Delivery Plan; and - Covid-19 Road to Renewal Plan.
+The renewed framework, comprising the council's key strategies and plans, confirms our focus on what is important to the town and its residents and that resources are allocated to its priority commitments.

+- 4.4 A critical part of the successful delivery of the renewed framework is robust, and regular, monitoring and reporting of the associated plans including: - the Council Plan 2020-24 and Delivery Plan 2020-22; - the Organisational Development Strategy 2020-24 and Delivery Plan; and - Covid-19 Road to Renewal Plan.

-This report presents a progress update of the plans outlined in 4.4 and in associated Appendices (A and B).
+This report presents a progress update of the plans outlined in 4.4 and in associated Appendices (A, B and C).

 - 4.5 Significant amount of progress has been achieved across all delivery areas.
-The direction set by the strategic framework has ensured services have clarity on where they need to concentrate and focus their energies and supports the council's reputation as a council that gets things done and that delivers on what is important to the town. - 4.6 Running throughout the council's progress is the strengthening of our organisational approach, governance and structure.
+The direction set by the strategic framework has ensured services have clarity on where they need to concentrate, focus their energies and support the council's reputation as a council that gets things done and that delivers on what is important to the town. - 4.6 Running throughout the council's progress is the strengthening of our organisational approach, governance and structure.
 This means the council has the essential building blocks in place to support all of our activities and commitments not just across these plans but also across all of our corporate work and effort.
 This has particularly focused on: - making sure we have the right capacity to deliver; - a renewed emphasis on integrating how we work strategically; - making sure the way we make our decisions is transparent, timely and supported by the relevant information; and - our organisational culture is directed to our 'one team' approach, shared ownership of our corporate priorities and commitment to deliver - 4.7 All three plans were underpinned by our corporate understanding of both the external and internal environment at the time of their development.
 Since their development, the council has continued to face a range of challenging external factors, which have required capacity and resources.
-These include the emergence and focus on the second wave of the Covid-19 pandemic and, previously, the uncertainty generated by the prospect of the Government's White Paper on Devolution and Local Recovery.
-The review of progress has identified where these external influences have impacted original milestones for some areas of work and where these have been reviewed during Quarter 1.
-Furthermore, the changing nature of the Covid-19 pandemic means the Road to Renewal Plan itself has been refreshed to ensure that it continues to meet the needs of residents and businesses as the impact of Covid-19 develops and becomes clearer and this is the subject of a separate report.
+These include the emergence and focus on the second, third and Omicron waves of the Covid-19 pandemic and, previously, the uncertainty generated by the prospect of the Government's White Paper on Devolution and Local Recovery.
+The review of progress has identified where these external influences have impacted original milestones for some areas of work and where these have been reviewed during the last period.